Experiences & Case Studies - Safe and Sound Protocol

 This page contains anonymized case reports of clients who followed the Safe and Sound Protocol (SSP) or the Rest and Restore Protocol (RRP), guided by SoundTherapy and BrainArts.
 The eight cases include social anxiety, developmental trauma, ME/CFS, Long Covid, PTSD, sensory hypersensitivity in children and family therapy.

-✓ 1,200+ trajectories assisted ✓ 14 years of clinical experience ✓ Certified Unyte Health provider ✓ GZ psychologist on the team ✓ Online - worldwide
+✓ 1,200+ programs supervised ✓ 14 years of clinical experience ✓ Certified Unyte Health provider ✓ GZ psychologist on the team ✓ Online - worldwide

-The case studies on this page reliably illustrate the breadth of situations in which the Safe and Sound Protocol has been used effectively.
-Each client received a personalized listening schedule based on the written intake - not a standard protocol, but customization tailored to the individual's complaints, sensitivity and carrying capacity of the nervous system.
+The case studies on this page provide a reliable picture of the wide range of situations in which the Safe and Sound Protocol approach has been effectively applied.
+Each client received a personalized listening plan based on the written intake—not a standard protocol, but a customized plan tailored to their individual symptoms, sensitivity, and the resilience of their nervous system.

 The guidance is set up by William Bolle (certified SSP therapist, SoundTherapy) in collaboration with Shahera el Katib (GZ psychologist, BrainArts psychology practice).
 The scientific basis is the Polyvagal theory by Dr. Stephen Porges, where filtered vocal music trains the middle ear muscles and the vagus nerve stimulates - the regulation system of the autonomic nervous system.